-The NFO expenses of HSBC Aggressive Hybrid Fund has been borne by the AMC and were not charged to the scheme.
+The NFO expenses of HSBC Infrastructure Fund were borne by the AMC and were not charged to the Scheme.

 C. ANNUAL SCHEME RECURRING EXPENSES

 These are the fees and expenses for operating the scheme.
 These expenses include Investment Management and Advisory Fee charged by the AMC, Registrar and Transfer Agents' fee, marketing and selling costs etc. as given in the table below: